 But it does means the Residential Tenancies and Rooming Accommodation Act 2008 (the Act) would not apply to that agreement.
 It's more likely to come under boarders and lodgers, which are covered by common law rather than the Act.

-Steve Austin (ABC): The Residential Tenancies Authority does cover you if you're sub-letting four rooms or more?
+Steve Austin (ABC): The Residential Tenancies Authority does cover you if you're sub-letting in a property where 4 or more rooms are available for rent?

 Steve Austin (ABC): While there are no formal rental documents with the Residential Tenancies Authority over renting out a bedroom, the RTA does have a role when it comes to holding a bond?